 1. Mobility right after the operation?

-As the c-section is considered a major surgery, don’t expect to be up on your feet a few hours after the operation.
+As the c-section is considered major surgery, don’t expect to be up on your feet a few hours after the operation.
 Rest is of paramount importance to allow your wound to heal.
 Patients are usually required to be resting in bed for the first 12 to 24 hours after the operation.

-The first day of the c-section recovery processis when you are least mobile.
+The first day of the c-section recovery processis when you are the least mobile.
 It is unlikely that you will even think of walking considering how buzzed you might feel after the surgery.
 Strong painkillers are in your system as well.
 Even with the painkillers, women experience varying levels of pain subject to the size of their incision.

 You will have drips to keep you hydrated and a urinary catheter to keep your bladder empty.
 And thankfully so.
 Imagine having to get off your bed every now and then in the midst of all that pain?